IsaacSchemm/DeviantArtFs/README.md

 to represent in languages such as F# that expect a fixed schema.
 DeviantArtFs represents these optional fields with F# `option` types.

-The library provides
-extension methods in the namespace `DeviantArtFs.Extensions` for dealing with option types from outside F#:
+The library provides extension methods for dealing with option types from outside F#:

+    using DeviantArtFs.Extensions;

-    public string GetTitleCarefully(Deviation d) {
+    public string?
+GetTitle(Deviation d) {
-        return d.title.ToObj() ??
-"Could not find title!";
+        return d.title.ToObj();
 	}

-    public string GetTitleRecklessly(Deviation d) {
-        return d.title.Value; // throws an exception if field is None }

     public IEnumerable<DeviationPreview> GetThumbnails(Deviation d) {